 I’m reading a fascinating book entitled The View from Nebo.
 How Archaeology is rewriting the Bible and reshaping the Middle East, by Amy Dockser Marcus (Little, Brown and Company.
 2000.
 Boston.)
 Strangely enough, I am reminded of Naples.
 The section that draws my attention is a chapter on the relationship of modern Jordan to the ancient Ammonites, a people contemporary of the Israelites at the time of the destruction of Jerusalem by the Babylonians in the sixth century b.c.
 The salient point for the author is that modern Jordanians, for various reasons, fail to realize how connected they are historically to a people—the Ammonites—who were true “survivors,” true builders of what archaeologist Oystein LaBianca has termed “indigenous survivor structures”.

-as developing a strong sense of family and tribalism,
+structures” as developing a strong sense of family and

-apparently had a network of “cave villages” beneath
+had a network of “cave villages” beneath the very ground

 Interestingly, also, is that one of the “strategies” was

-the development of a “culture of
+the development of a “culture of hospitality that created

 Much of that applies to Naples; it is quite clearly a “survivor culture”.
 I think that is a positive term.
 “Resilient” and “adaptive” would be others.
 “Sponge culture”—which I have heard—has negative overtones I don’t like, implying a parasite culture, one that takes but never gives.
 I have heard “chameleon culture,” as well.
 I don’t like that one, either, perhaps because of the implication of deceit and lack of originality.
 None of that is true of Naples.
 What is true is that Naples is the oldest continuously inhabited center of large population in Europe.
 You can trace the steps these people have taken from the Greeks to the Romans; then through the independent duchies to the Normans, French, Spanish and on into modern-day Italy.
 At each step of the way, they have reinvented themselves through strategies very similar to those mentioned above: adapting outside influences to their own circumstances; bending but not breaking in the face of power; reliance on friends and family; and hospitality.